spxbhuhb/zakadabar-stack/demo/README.md

 ## commonMain

 Contains code we use both on the backend and on frontends.

-When you change something in this code set it will change **everywhere**.
+When you change something in this code set, it changes **everywhere**.

 Most important parts of the common code are the DTOs (Data Transfer Objects).

 DTOs are data classes sent by the backend to the frontend and vice-versa.
 You may think DTOs as definitions of the frontend - backend API.

 You can see an example of a DTO below, there are a few important points about this:

 * **BOTH the frontend and the backend uses this very same piece of code, from the same file**
 * communication is ready to go, no need to write anything else
 * this DTO has a schema, useful for
   * filling an instance with default values
   * automatic validation of forms on the frontend
   * automatic validation of incoming data on the server
     * all these above is either a one-liner or already provided by the stack
 * also, this DTO defines two queries, which are
     * automatically serialized / deserialized